Lika-M/simple-contact-book/README.md

  ## This project is currently in development.

-A simple SPA app using React-Redux for data storage and processing, including asynchronous logic and data fetching.
-The project has been migrated to SCSS for styling and made responsive for different devices, implementing CRUD operations, search, and pagination.
+A simple SPA application using React and Redux Toolkits for data storage and processing, including Redux thunk for asynchronous logic and data fetching.
+The project implements CRUD operations, search, and pagination.
+Later, it was migrated to SCSS for styling and made responsive for different devices.
+In addition, the ability to change the theme with saving to the local storage using the Context API was added.

  ### Demo Project Online

- ####  [**View  Live**](https://simple-contact-book-123456.web.app/contacts)  the latest changes in the project.
+ #### No need to register, you can [**Try Live**](https://simple-contact-book-123456.web.app/contacts) the app.

  ## Technical Description